 If your student has never lived away from home before – and most Wake Forest students have not – being a college student means being fully responsible and autonomous for all aspects of daily life.
 Absent Mom, Dad or another family member setting household rules on when to go to sleep or wake up, what to eat or drink, when to exercise, when to play, when to study, etc., students must set their own schedules, attend to their physical needs, and determine how they want to handle emotional needs and relationships.

 Students must exercise their newfound freedom to make healthy and wise decisions about their health and wellbeing.
 As parents and family members, we all want our students to make good choices and be successful.
 Here are a few helpful things you might want to stress with your student so that he or she achieves optimum balance and wellbeing:

 Encourage your student to get enough sleep.
 Whether your student is a morning person or a night person, one of the keys to being a healthy and successful student is to be adequately rested.
-It could be 8 hours a night or 6 hours with power naps during the day – whatever helps your student feel at his or her best.
+It could be 8 hours a night or 6 hours with power naps during the day – whatever helps your student feel at their best.

-Stress moderation – in diet, in exercise, in everything.
+Talk about the importance of moderation – in diet, in exercise, in everything.
 Going overboard is never a good thing.
 Encourage your student to eat a healthy and balanced diet, avoiding overindulging or undereating.
 Families may have heard the term the “Freshman Fifteen” [pounds gained], but it is not cause for alarm.
-To quote our “Just for Parents” moderators at Orientation, if your student has gained weight – do not talk about it and make it an issue!
-Remind your student that you love him/her for who they are, not how much they weigh.
-And if your student has a concern about her eating habits, you can point out that there are resources available in the Counseling Center and Student Health Service.
+If your student has gained weight – do not talk about it and make it an issue!
+Instead, show your student that you love them for who they are, not how much they weigh.
+And if your student has a concern about their eating habits, you can point out that there are resources available in the Counseling Center and Student Health Service.
 If your student wants assistance with alcohol or other drug misuse, they can seek support from the Office of Wellbeing’s Alcohol and Other Drugs team.